jlehegaret/cs171-project/README.md

 - what progress has happened over time (overall, or for a particular spec)?
 - can we compare working group's levels of activity to each other?

-All of the data to answer these questions (and any others you may find interesting) is public and, thanks to some W3Cers who are motivated to help us, even in ready-to-use JSON format.
+All of the data to answer these questions is public and, thanks to some W3Cers who are motivated to help us, even in ready-to-use JSON format.

-Please let me know if you are interested in joining our team.
-Thanks!

 # Background Info